porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.code.md

 # Link Social

-The `<p-link-social>` component is a set of pre defined social icons for various fields of application like linking to social media platforms or social sharing dialogs.
+The `<p-link-social>` component is a set of pre-defined social icons for various fields of application like linking to social media platforms or social sharing dialogs.

 ## Variants

-Choose between a set of pre defined social icons.
+Choose between a set of pre-defined social icons.

 <Playground :themeable="true" :childElementLayout="{spacing: 'inline'}">
   <template #configurator>